Verbs and prepositions

 Like many verbs in English, 'to attend' has different meanings.
-When we use it to mean 'to go to something' (e.g. 'I'm going to a party'), it doesn't use a preposition before you say where you went:
+When we use it to mean 'to go to something' (e.g. 'I'm going to a party'), it doesn't use a preposition before you say where you went or are going to:

 'I attended a meeting in Scotland last week.'

 In some cases, the use of different prepositions after a verb changes the meaning of the sentence.
 For example, think about the difference in meaning between the following two uses of the verb 'to complain':

 'He complained to the receptionist in the hotel.'

 'He complained about the receptionist in the hotel.'

 In the first sentence by using the preposition 'to', it means that the man told the receptionist about something he was not happy about in the hotel.